elogvse.org

 Comparative learning

-Learners compare system types and explore the trade-offs between representation, simplicity, and stability.
+Learners compare system types and explore the trade-offs between representation, simplicity, stability and accountability.

 3